Aesop

 (options )

-The term is an arbitrary Lean expression of type Aesop.Options
+The term is an arbitrary Lean expression of type Aesop.Options; see there for

 details.